Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - enthralled: to keep someone completely interested.
 - incongruous: unusual or different from what's around or what's generally happening.
 - innocuous: completely harmless
-- corral: an area to keep horse and cattle in.
+- corrals: an area to keep horse and cattle in.
 - ossifying: something unable to change, become fixed.
 - incumbents: officially having the named position.
 - caress: to touch or kiss someone in a gentle and loving way. (or can say, "sun caressed the walls" for the beams.)